-If you haven't used MailChimp in a few months, it’s important to review your lists and subscriber data before you start sending again.
-Some subscribers forget they signed up or could have new preferences, which can sometimes cause critical compliance issues.
+If you haven't used MailChimp in a few months, it’s important to review your lists and contact data before you start sending again.
+Some contacts may forget they signed up, or may have new preferences, which can sometimes cause critical compliance issues.
 Go over our checklist to be sure you can successfully send your next campaign and get the results you want.

 In this article, you'll learn what to do before you send again.

 In case you missed it, this year brought some big changes for the MailChimp application.